“Life in the Seven Kingdoms is never dull . . .” –Jen McConnel, School Library Journal

 In Mexico there’s a big divide between Esperanza and Miguel, but what will happen when they get to California?

 My eldest sent me Esperanza Spalding’s 2016 performance at the White House.
-Esperanza sang about choosing hope with Louis Armstrong’s ON THE SUNNY SIDE OF THE STREET.
+Esperanza sings about choosing hope with Louis Armstrong’s ON THE SUNNY SIDE OF THE STREET.

 At the YMCA last night, there was a skit about the exiled tribes of Israel returning to Jerusalem from Babylon.
 When they got to Jerusalem, things weren’t quite the way they’d hoped.
 They experienced hardship in their new life.

-Many people are making a new life in Germany right now and many are facing unexpected hardship.
+Many people are making a new life in Germany and many are facing unexpected hardship.
 Many others are helping.
 It’s an adjustment for everyone.

 The U.S. Declaration of Independence describes the unalienable rights given to all of us: the right to Life, Liberty, and the pursuit of Happiness.